Last Updated on May 30, 2023

 Q: Why are there two visa bulletins?

 A: Great question.
 Historically speaking, there was always one visa bulletin named the Final Action Chart.
 However, a few years ago, the State Department started releasing a second visa bulletin called the Dates for Filing chart.
-The Dates for Filing chart is stating that people may file their I-485 applications if current with that chart but the I-485 case itself will not be adjudicated until the person is current with the Final Action Chart.
+The Dates for Filing chart states that people may file their I-485 applications if current with that chart but the I-485 case itself will not be adjudicated until the person is current with the Final Action Chart.

 Q: What is an I-485 application?

 A: An I-485 application is the last step of the green card process.
-It is the foreign national’s application for their actual green card and largely contains biographical information along with questions to ensure the individual is not a security threat to the U.S.
+It is the foreign national’s application for their actual green card and primarily contains biographical information along with questions to ensure the individual is not a security threat to the U.S.

 Q: How long do I-485 applications take to be processed?